-The Concentration.
 Concentrations consist of five courses, with the possible addition of another course as a prerequisite, focusing on a particular aspect of environmental studies.
 Students interested in environmental studies should refer to the program's Web site or to a member of the environmental studies committee for more information regarding the content of these concentrations.
 The concentrations are:

 The Environment and Human Culture.

 All students must complete a two-semester thesis.
 Theses must build in some significant way upon the courses that students take as part of their concentration.
 Students interested in writing a thesis concerning environmental education also must fulfill a secondary concentration in education.

 Every student must complete a 200-hour internship in an environmentally oriented organization off the Bates campus by the end of the fall semester of their senior year.
 Internships at academic research organizations, those requiring only physical labor, and those at summer camps are generally unacceptable.